CSpanias/cspanias.github.io/_posts/2023-12-11-DVWA - Insecure CAPTCHA.md

 ?>
 ```

 1. This work exactly like the Low security level.
-The only difference is the addition of a new parameter, `passed_captcha`, but that does not change much:
+The only difference is the addition of a new parameter in the second step, `passed_captcha`, but that does not change much:

     ![](medium_step1.png)